Endpoints still vulnerable despite advances in protection technology

 The malware evasion techniques that pose the biggest concern are avoidance of malware analysis and forensic tools (32 percent) followed by fileless or memory injection attacks (24 percent).
 Attacks that use malicious documents also raise concerns (24 percent).
 Also, the survey finds that over half of respondents (53 percent) prefer adding a meaningful layer to their endpoint security stack instead of completely replacing their existing AV.

 Nearly 39 percent of IT leaders say that besides security benefits, the other operational aspects they find most important when adding a security layer on the endpoint is the ability for it to work even on low-resource systems.
-28 percent see easy deployment and upgrades across multiple endpoints ase important while 18 percent value the ability to not interfere with current business applications.
+28 percent see easy deployment and upgrades across multiple endpoints as important while 18 percent value the ability to not interfere with current business applications.

 "The results from our survey indicate that while malware threats are still growing, endpoints remain highly vulnerable to a cyber-attack," says Eddy Bobritsky, co-founder and CEO of Minerva Labs.
 "We continue to see more complex and sophisticated threats, where traditional blocking and prevention mechanisms, such as antivirus, are no longer enough to keep endpoints safe.
 Beyond merely relying on baseline anti-malware solutions to protect endpoints, companies should strengthen their endpoint security architecture to get ahead of adversaries, such as blocking off attempts to get around existing security tools."